wzod/docs/source/containers/run-apps.md

-The [REMnux repository on the Docker Hub Registry](https://registry.hub.docker.com/repos/remnux/) lists the images of malware analysis applications available as part of the project.
-Guidelines for how to run Docker images of several of these apps are available below.
-For more information about this effort, see [Docker Images for Malware Analysis](malware-analysis.md).
+If you'd like to run the tools below without installing the full REMnux Linux distro, you can use the REMnux collection of [Docker Images for Malware Analysis](malware-analysis.md).
+The following explains which applications are available as images and how to run them, assuming you've installed Docker on your underlying host.

 ## Google's V8 JavaScript Engine: remnux/v8